yhg926/MetaKSSD/README.md

 metakssd composite -r <markerdb> -s<0 or 1> <path/input.abv>
 ```
 Here, the options -s0 and -s1 enable searching based on L1 norm and cosine similarity, respectively.
 Make sure you already have an indexed abundance vector database.
-If not, you can download by:
+If not, you can download a pre-built abundance vector database by:
 ```
-#sketched using L3K11.shuf
+#sketched by L3K11.shuf
 wget http://www.genomesketchub.com/download/markerdb.abvdb.L3K11_gtdb_r214.tar.gz
 tar xf markerdb.abvdb.L3K11_gtdb_r214.tar.gz
 ```